craigfrancis/framework/framework/0.1/doc/introduction.md

 PHP Prime is a framework built for the clients of [Code Poets](https://www.code-poets.co.uk/).

+I would not recommend that anyone creates a framework of their own.
+I have one because it existed before most frameworks (since 2003), and I find that it gives me a more advanced base to work with.

-It is not supported for anyone else, however you may find some of the ideas different to some of the typical frameworks, for example:
+I should point out that this framework is **not supported** for anyone else, however you may find some of the ideas different to some of the typical frameworks, for example:

+* Security, Accessibility, and Performance are key elements.

-* SQL is preferred over an ORM, as you need to know what the database is doing if you want to improve performace and be aware of security.
+* SQL is preferred over an ORM, as you need to know what the database is doing if you want to improve performance and be aware of security.

-* Objects are used to avoid code duplication, but proedural code is used in [units](../doc/setup/units.md) to avoid too many abstrations (easier to read and understand what is going on).
+* Objects are used to avoid code duplication, but procedural code is used in [units](../doc/setup/units.md) to avoid too many abstractions (easier to read and understand what is going on).

-* The system is self testing (as the page loads), and will complain if anything is wrong.
+* The system is self testing (as the page loads), where it will complain if anything is wrong.
 This is a slightly different approach to normal TDD, where tests are separate.

 * [Debug mode](../doc/setup/debug.md) provides considerable amounts of help, such as reminding you about key features, showing the processing time, and checking/displaying the SQL.